 Screens around the church are used to display the words of songs and responses so you will not need to find the correct place in books.
 This service lasts for about an hour and a quarter and you are then welcome to join us for refreshments in the hall.
 You can find out more about the parish at the Welcome Table in the hall.

 During school term time there is a crèche and there are groups for children and young people during part of the service.
 For more information about the children’s groups click here>> and for young people’s groups click here>>.
 The children and young people often stay in for a service that is suitable for all ages during school holidays.

 You may find that the 9:30 am service also includes a baptism or thanksgiving for a child.
 If you would like to find out more about having a baptism or thanksgiving for your child click here>>.

-On all but the first Sunday of the month there is an informal Prayer and Praise service at 6:30 pm with modern worship led by a music group.
-Holy Communion is celebrated on the third Sunday of the month.
-This is a smaller congregation than the 9:30 am service and this allows more informality, the chance for people to share how God has influenced their lives and to pray both about difficulties people are facing and to give thanks for the good things that have happened.
-The talk is often longer at this service to allow a deeper reflection of what God is saying.
+On all but the first Sunday of the month there is an informal Prayer and Praise service called Ascent at 6:30 pm with modern worship led by a music group.
+Holy Communion is celebrated on the fourth Sunday of the month.
+In both Old and New Testaments, mountains were places of meeting God.
+‘Ascent’ reflects the desire to mark out a space within the life of the parish for extended worship, prayer, ministry and the work of the Holy Spirit.
+It takes time to make that journey, to draw near to God, and at ‘Ascent’ we want to make that time and space.
 Refreshments are available at the back of the church before the service.